Whole Farm > Transition & Estate Planning > Getting Started

 Most farm businesses were developed to be one-person operations.
 Farm businesses were expanded until the farmer was fully employed or until management skills were fully utilized.
 Farmers usually would not consider expanding further by employing full-time hired labor.
 Farmers would often say, "I've got about as much as I can handle now."

-Because most farm businesses are one‑person operations, they need to be expanded when a young person returns to the business as shown in the chart.
+Because most farm businesses are one‑person operations, they need to be expanded when a young person returns to the business as shown in Figure 1.
 The farm must be large enough to utilize the labor and management of both generations and provide sufficient income for them.

 The expansion can occur quickly and easily if the young person brings sufficient assets for expansion.
 However, the younger generation often has limited assets.
 So, business expansion requires utilizing the older party's assets.
 If the older party does not have sufficient assets, expansion must occur by borrowing or renting.